nayyaraazra/Social-Network-App/README.md

    ```bash
    python manage.py runserver
    ```
-5. Open your browser and navigate to `http://127.0.0.1:8000/`.
-You can register a new account to test out all the features!
+5. Open your browser and navigate to your localhost